mdsimpson42/converse/_posts/2025-05-09-impostor-syndrome.md

 One of the most common questions I've been asked when I give my mental health talk is "how do I deal with impostor syndrome?"
 Common responses to Dave Horsfall's mental health survey included "not feeling like I belong", "not fitting in" and "activities outside my comfort zone".
+This seems to be a common issue among Research Software Engineers.

 And is it any surprise?
-Research Software Engineers (RSEs) and other Research Technical Professionals (RTPs)
-are often expected to be unicorns.
+RSEs and other Research Technical Professionals (RTPs) are often expected to be unicorns.
 We have to be experts in a range of different technologies.
 We have to work with world leaders in subjects that we know nothing about, and we are expected to quickly learn enough about these new domains to be able to effectively contribute to a project.
 And we usually have to do this to tight deadlines, with constantly moving goalposts.
-This can lead to feelings of inadequacy and a lot of self-doubt, especially when comparing yourself to other people with lots of specialized knowledge or experience.
+This can lead to feelings of inadequacy and a lot of self-doubt.

 But the reality is, we are there for a reason.
 We know how to engineer software, optimise code, test and deploy applications...
 We have our own unique set of skills to bring to the table.
 That is why we are there!